-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of AHS Hospital Corp. and its subsidiary as of December 31, 2016 and 2015, and the results of their operations, changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of AHS Hospital Corp. and its subsidiaries as of December 31, 2017 and 2016, and the results of their operations, changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.